-- See if its thick enough.
-You'll know when batter is not dripping off too fast in your spoon.
+- See if it's thick enough.
+You'll know, when the batter is not dripping off your spoon too fast.

-- Divide the batter into the number of coloring available.
+- Divide the batter into the number of colors available.
 I have four so I divided the batter into four placing them into separate containers.